CutbackTG/infernal-festival/README.md

 - CSS3: For styling the site with custom layouts and designs.
 - Git: Version control to manage project files.
 - GitHub Pages: Hosting the live version of the project.
-- RealVisXL v5 Lightning: AI Generation of copyright free images of simulated events and photography.
+- RealVisXL v5 Lightning: AI Generation of copyright-free images of simulated events and photography.
 Engine hosted by https://creator.nightcafe.studio/explore

 # Design

-Minimalist colour pallete design of Black, #1a1a1a & #e50000 for high contrast and elegant style.
+Minimalist colour palette design of Black, #1a1a1a & #e50000 for high contrast and elegant style.

 ![Minimalist colour pallette](image-14.png)